Furnace Repair – Common Causes of Furnace Problems

 Furnace systems are complex and have many moving parts.
 This means that pinpointing a single reason for a furnace problem can be challenging.

 Start by checking the power switch directly connected to your furnace (it looks like a light switch).
 Make sure it is flipped on.
-Contact Furnace Repair Cincinnati for professional help.

 If you smell gas, turn off the furnace, ventilate your home, and contact a professional technician immediately for safety reasons.